 There has been discussion in the economic blogosphere recently, from a left perspective, about the merits or otherwise of employing an understanding of Modern Monetary Theory (MMT) in debates over policy and efforts to transform the economic system.
-There is an interesting post, for example, by Dan at Pruning Shears (h/t Tom Hickey) suggesting that MMT might be a “dicey bet for liberals”.
+One interesting post By Dan of Pruning Shears (h/t Tom Hickey) suggests that MMT might be a “dicey bet for liberals”.
 In reading this and similar arguments presented elsewhere, I find myself agreeing on some (though certainly not all) points, but differing in the conclusion to be drawn from them.

 While Dan does acknowledge the relevance of MMT to the austerity debate, and its significance in this respect, he writes:

 Nothing about Modern Monetary Theory is inherently just or equitable.
 It is … just a description of the way the world works – which is why I don’t really understand liberals putting a whole lot of time or energy into it.
 If one’s priority is the establishment (or protection) of just and equitable policies, Modern Monetary Theory is a terrible place to start.
 Every bit of time and effort getting it broadly accepted will get you precisely zero percent closer to those goals.

 I agree that MMT does not dictate a particular political stance.
 If we were all equally informed about MMT, the effect would basically be politically neutral (though, granted, no analytical framework can be completely neutral).
 Personally, I think that this is a good quality for a macroeconomic framework to possess.
 It enables competing policy and theoretical analyses to occur on the basis of a shared and hopefully accurate interpretation of present institutions and sound macroeconomic and national accounting principles.